 Self-replication and dynamic molecular assembly

-We are interested in in vitro and in vivo replications of nucleic acid based nanostructures for scaling up and evolving functional nanostructures.
-Another important aspect of our research directions is to create self-assembling structures that are dynamic which allows one to trigger a cascading molecular event using either small molecules or biological molecules as logical inputs.
-We are interested in collective behaviors of different molecules interacting with each other.
+We pursue in vitro and in vivo replications of nucleic acid-based nanostructures for scaling up and evolving functional nanostructures.
+Another important aspect of our research is to create self-assembling structures that are dynamic to allow the trigger of a cascading molecular event, using either small molecules or biological molecules as logical inputs.
+We seek to understand collective behaviors of different molecules interacting with each other.

 Multifunctional nanostructures interfacing with cellular systems